-Sending messages to "dead" leads not only wastes your time and resources, but it also means you will achieve a lower ROI.
+Sending messages to “dead” leads not only wastes your time and resources but also means you will achieve a lower ROI.
 For instance, with email campaigns, there are likely to be more hard bounces, lower open rates and lower click-through rates.

 You can use suppression files to identify any leads that are no longer viable.
 These enable you to cross-reference your own records with a database of national records that are updated on a continuous basis.
 In this way, you can easily pinpoint any entries that need to be deleted or amended in some way.

 In the UK, there are a number of rules in place to protect individuals and businesses against unsolicited marketing messages.
 These are outlined in The Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).
 They are derived from European law and sit alongside the Data Protection Act.

 The PECR cover direct marketing, including marketing by phone, fax, email, text or any other type of “electronic mail”.
 However, it is worth noting that there are slightly different rules for B2C and B2B marketing.
 As the ICO states: “In general, the rules on marketing to companies are not as strict.”